 Corban S. Rhodes is a Partner in the New York office of Labaton Sucharow LLP.
 Corban focuses on prosecuting consumer cybersecurity and data privacy litigation, as well as complex securities fraud cases on behalf of institutional investors.

 Corban has been recognized as a "Rising Star" in Consumer Protection Law by Law360.
-Corban was also recognized as a New York Metro “Rising Star,” by Super Lawyers, a Thomson Reuters publication, noting his experience and contribution to the securities litigation field.
+Corban has also been recognized as a New York Metro “Rising Star,” by Super Lawyers, a Thomson Reuters publication, noting his experience and contribution to the securities litigation field.
 Benchmark Litigation has recognized him as a “Future Star” and, in 2020, selected him to the “40 & Under Hot List," which includes “the best and brightest law firm partners who stand out in their practices” and are "ready to take the reins."

 Corban is actively pursuing a number of matters involving consumer data privacy, including cases of alleged misuse or misappropriation of consumer data.
 Most notably, Corban is part of the litigation team that recently achieved a historic $650 million settlement in the In re Facebook Biometric Information Privacy Litigation matter—the largest consumer data privacy settlement ever, and one of the first cases asserting biometric privacy rights of consumers under Illinois’ Biometric Information Privacy Act (BIPA).
 Corban has also litigated cases of negligence or other malfeasance leading to data breaches, including the largest known data breach in history, In re Yahoo!
 Inc. Customer Data Breach Security Litigation, affecting nearly 3 billion consumers.